Skip to content

 Feature-by-Feature Comparison

-Feature FireHard WER NRC Guide AS 3959 IWUIC CA Ch.
+Feature FireHard NRC Guide AS 3959 IWUIC CA Ch.
 7A

 Risk assessment Site-specific vegetation + separation distance FBP fuel type + distance (simplified or 2km detailed) Vegetation + slope + FDI + distance = kW/m² AHJ hazard classification State Fire Marshal zone designation

-Structure-to-structure fire ✓ CNEL system — 3 tiers, per-face, detailed specs Briefly acknowledged Structures included in BAL assessment Mentioned in context Not addressed
+Structure-to-structure fire ✓ CNEL system — 3 tiers, 3 tiers (2.4–10m), NBC-aligned, wildfire shutters, eave-to-eave assessment Briefly acknowledged Structures included in BAL assessment Mentioned in context Not addressed

 Slope adjustment ✓ Functional — slope factor modifies effective WER level Zone size adjustment ✓ Explicit tables by degree AHJ discretion Not explicit